TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 > [Caution]
+> If you set the load balancer's subnet and member subnets to be different, you must be careful with your network settings.
+Refer to the following examples.
+>
+> **Example 1.**
+>
+> * Subnet of the load balancer: Subnet#1
+> * Member subnet of the load balancer: Subnet#2
+> * Set the subnet of the instance's network interface
+>     * eth0: Subnet#1
+>     * eth1: Subnet#2 (member)
+>
+> In this case, the IP address of instance eth1 is registered as a member.
+Healthcheck packets sent by the load balancer are received by instance eth1 and attempted to be sent through eth0.
+Please note that the source IP address of the packet to eth0 is different from the IP address of eth0.
+If source/destination verification is enabled on eth0's network interface, this packet will not be sent and discarded.
+In a configuration like this, you must disable source/destination verification on eth0's network interface for the member to function properly.
+For more information on the source/destination verification feature, see [Change source/destination verification](/Network/Network%20Interface/ko/console-guide/#_4).
+>
+> **Example 2.**
+>
+> * Subnet of the load balancer: Subnet#1
+> * Member subnet of the load balancer: Subnet#2
+> * Set the subnet of the instance's network interface
+>     * eth0: Subnet#3
+>     * eth1: Subnet#2 (member)
+>
+> In this case, the IP address of instance eth1 is registered as a member.
+Healthcheck packets sent by the load balancer are received by instance eth1.The response packets must be sent to the VIP of the load balancer, but, since subnet#1 is not a directly connected network, the egress interface is determined by the routing table.
+To enable communication without setting up the source/destination verification feature on the network interface, you must set up routing to allow the traffic destined for the load balancer's VIP to be sent through eth1.

+> [Caution]
 Member subnets can be set up on clusters that have been upgraded to v1.24.3 or later after November 28, 2023, or are newly created.

 #### Set the listener connection limit